PearConf is, in the words of the website:

 a gathering of people who pair and collaborate to build software.
 This includes pair programming, pair design, and all of manner of cross-functional work.
 It’s also a gathering of people who want their workplaces to level-up on inclusivity and who, themselves, want to work at being better teammates too.

-And if you’re interested in seeing this talk live, make sure the organizers of your favorite conference know my name.
-You can send them this link to my brand spankin’ new speaker page!
+If you’re interested in seeing this talk live, make sure the organizers of your favorite conference know my name.
+You can send them this link to my speaker page!

 Full Draft Transcript: